vaxgenomics/metadata/README.md

 Streptococcus, pertussis, _Neisseria meningitidis_) and those in various stages of vaccine development (_Klebsiella_, Shigella, non-typhoidal
 _Salmonella_, etc).

-_THIS SPECIFICATION IS STILL UNDER ACTIVE DEVELOPMENT_
+_THIS SPECIFICATION IS STILL UNDER ACTIVE DEVELOPMENT._

+_Please feel free to provide suggestions and feedback via the [issues tracker](https://github.com/vaxgenomics/metadata/issues)._

 ## Approach
 This framework incorporates fields proposed in the [PHA4GE Minimal Pathogen Agnostic Contextual Data Specification](https://github.com/pha4ge/minimal-pathogen-agnostic-contextual-data-specification) and [PHA4GE QC tags](https://github.com/pha4ge/contextual_data_QC_tags), and maps to [compulsory fields for INSDC submissions](https://submit.ncbi.nlm.nih.gov).
 We also draw on the approach to _purpose of sampling_ taken by the [PHA4GE SARS-CoV-2 Contextual Data Specification](https://github.com/pha4ge/SARS-CoV-2-Contextual-Data-Specification).
 As with the PHA4GE templates, wherever possible we use terms from the [GenEpiO ontology](https://genepio.org/).